Knowing how to upgrade your gaming PC becomes an important yet simple skill that you can easily learn for yourself.

 - Touch an unpainted surface of your PC to discharge any static electricity left.

-- Find your PC’s RAM with the help of the PC manual.
+- Find your PC’s RAM with the help of the motherboards manual.

 - Insert your new RAM modules into place and push the module into place.
 Do not touch the gold connectors.